G4ryDave/GoogleMapsSightsManager/README.md

 ![macOS](https://img.shields.io/badge/macOS-pass-brightgreen.svg) ![macOS](https://img.shields.io/badge/Ubuntu-pass-brightgreen.svg) ![tested](https://img.shields.io/badge/tested-08--05--19-brightgreen.svg)

-GoogleMapsSightsManager is a tool that automize the transfer of starred places from a Google Account to another.
+GoogleMapsSightsManager is a tool that automizes the transfer of starred places from a Google Account to another.
 In the same way it is possible to delete all your starred places from your Google account.
-Currently test on MacOS and Ubuntu 16.04.
+Currently tested on MacOS and Ubuntu 16.04.

 ![GMSM](gif/GoogleMapsSightsManager.gif)